AmitXShukla/AmitXShukla.github.io/blogs/vim/README.md

 # 4. VIM Setup, Plugins & Macros

-first we will setup default vim settings, if not done already, please create a .vimrc file in user home directory.
+First we will setup default vim settings, if not done already, please create a .vimrc file in user home directory.

 - $ cd $home